DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-16-Element_of_surprise.md

 ﻿## Part 2 - Learning to Listen | Ch.
-15 - They Came at Dawn
+16 - Element of surprise

 They came at 7:10 AM.